 Afni’s unique skill set incorporates systematic kinesiology, Anatomy in Motion (AiM) and Adaptable Polarity, and combines these with her anatomic and podiatric training in order to better understand the whole body’s movement.
 She uses this breadth of expertise as a key to identify the root cause of long term joint pain and mobility issues, connecting the dots between what might appear to be unrelated issues.
 Afni has also been trained in acupuncture to help treat conditions of the lower limb such as painful plantar fasciitis.

 Afni has participated in online webinars and podcasts, and is regularly invited to provide talks to groups interested in understanding her work, particularly in podiatric side effects of cancer treatment.
 She has also written a blog on the subject of children’s foot health inspired by her children and the common (and some times avoidable) foot problems she sees on the school run.

-Afni previously worked for Southwark Foot Health Department in conjunction with Guy´s and King´s College Hospital.
-She also worked for the Society of Chiropodists and Podiatrists as a Learning fund Project Worker, promoting learning and development whilst liaising with members of the profession and other medical professionals.
+Afni graduated from University College London in Podiatry BSC (Hons) and completed her master’s degree at Kings College London.
+She previously worked for Southwark Foot Health Department in conjunction with Guy´s and King´s College Hospital as well as working for the Society of Chiropodists and Podiatrists (now the Royal College of Podiatry) as a Learning fund Project Worker, promoting learning and development across the profession.